 |Package||$60,447.04 per annum|

 We have implemented a flexible approach to working arrangements and locations that operates on the Microsoft Platform and, where possible, we are upgrading our systems to be cloud-based.
 This improves efficiency and equips our employees to undertake their roles effectively and efficiently whether they are working in the office or in other locations

 We have a Bring Your Own Device and Mobile Allowance policy, which we encourage candidates to read in conjunction with the position description.

 About this role

 This position is responsible for engaging with members of the community to ensure a peaceful and safe environment for all residents and visitors by effectively administering and enforcing a broad range of regulatory functions in the areas of Municipal Fire Prevention, animal control, local laws and parking control.
-You will be required to participate in a on call roster.
+This position is contracted for 16 hours per week.

 - Ensure that Council’s statutory obligations under any Act, Regulation or Local Law for which the team is responsible are carried out in a courteous and efficient manner.